JohnPepperys/test_app/README.md

 I implement some simple algorithms so that at the right time the functions are ready for use.
 Caesar - cryptographic of Caesar pass_gen - Password Generator

+Add Github for Windows.
+I try to test it!!